vlang/v/doc/docs.md

 ## Translating C to V

-TODO: translating C to V will be available in V 0.3.

 V can translate your C code to human readable V code and generate V wrappers on top of C libraries.